 Then Jethro (and Zipporah and sons?) return to Jethro's home in Midian.
 Note that the aid of this Midianite, at the birth of the nation of Israel, is recorded here.
 A later story, the story of Ruth, will acknowledge the value of a woman from Moab.
 A number of heroes of the Old Testament will be from outside Israel!

 This chapter is a strange interlude in the story of the exodus from Egypt.
 Why is it here?
 I suspect that the events in this chapter prepare us for the lengthy smaller decrees we will read after the Ten Commandments are given.
 Before the Ten Commandments (coming in chapter 20), Moses makes all judicial decisions, presumably after consultation with YHWH.
-After the Ten Commandments, a set of smaller decrees flesh out how those "Ten Eords" apply to the people.
-Embedded in the smaller laws are instructions on how judges are to rule, describing a system in which there is a judicial system that allows decisions at a local level.
+But after the Ten Commandments, a set of smaller decrees flesh out how those "Ten Words" apply to the people.
+Embedded in the smaller laws are instructions on how judges are to rule, describing a judicial system that allows decisions at a local level.

 No comments: